smart-on-fhir/smart-scheduling-links/README.md

 Examining the SMART Scheduling Links workflow described above, there are some potential user-experience challenges:

-* After the hand-off from an appointment search tool into a healthcare provider's system, the user might have to sign into the healthcare provider's system, or create a new account; and might have to answer all sorts of provider-specific questions in order to complete a booking.
+* After the hand-off from a Slot Discovery Client into a healthcare provider's system, the user might have to sign into the healthcare provider's system, or create a new account; and might have to answer all sorts of provider-specific questions in order to complete a booking.

 * Appointment slot data might become stale, so that by the time a patient signs into the provider's system,

-* Once an appointment booking is completed, the appointment search tool might not have an easy way to learn about the details of the booking (e.g., was it successful; what is the specific location and timing).
+* Once an appointment booking is completed, the Slot Discovery Client might not have an easy way to learn about the details of the booking (e.g., was it successful; what is the specific location and timing).

 In other words, compared with a deeply-integrated scheduling paradigm where a booking tool could guide the user through every step of the process, SMART Scheduling Links provides a more loosely-coupled user experience.
 But we have strong evidence that this is a viable UX trade-off, because it works just like a very familiar and highly successful booking system...

 ## Analogy: airline booking

 Cross-industry standards analogies can sometimes be misleading -- but to build up an intuition, it's worth comparing the SMART Scheduling Links workflow with the consumer airline booking experience.
-Briefly: the Appointment Search Client plays the same role as a travel booking tool like Kayak or hipmunk.
+Briefly: the Slot Discovery Client plays the same role as a travel booking tool like KAYAK or Hipmunk.
 These systems help their users search for relevant options across multiple service providers, and help users evaluate trade-offs among these options.
 Once the user makes a selection, a deep link takes them to a service provider to complete the workflow.
 The Provider Booking Portal plays the same role as an airline like United or Delta.
 These systems manage user accounts and enable a booking-completion workflow.
 They also serve as gatekeepers, e.g. to collect data about a user's background as well as identifiers such as a Known Traveler Number or redress number.
 They can "call off" the workflow at any point (e.g., if a user is unable to provide the required information, or if a previously-available slot has been booked by another user).

 This pattern works well in airline booking, and could dramatically reduce the difficulty of healthcare appointment booking.